-Karen Perdue was appointed in 2017 by Governor Walker.
+Karen Perdue, vice chair of the board, was appointed in 2017 by Governor Walker.
 She is a lifelong Alaskan with a background in health care, public policy and interests in the history and culture of Alaska.

 Regent Perdue is a graduate of Stanford University.
 She is semi-retired, focusing her work on critical public health issues and serves on the board of the Fairbanks Memorial Hospital Foundation.